bcgov/smk/docs/installation.md

 You will be asked some questions about your new application.
 Once they are answered you will have a new skeleton application at `projects/my-new-app`.

+You will also be asked whether you want to run the app.
+You can choose yes to launch the app immediately.

+You can also run the app at a later time by navigating to the app directory and launching it with NPM:

+    > npm run view

 ## Install from NPM